clodoalves/cpp-matrix-calculator/README.md

 - Subtraction of two matrix
 - Multiplication of a matrix by a scalar element
 - Multiplication between two matrix
-- Division of a matrix by a scalar element
 - Transpose of a matrix